jupyter-widgets/ipyleaflet/docs/layers/tooltip.rst

         location=[51.5, -0.09],
         content="Hello world!<br />This is a nice tooltip.", offset=[-30,50], # Offset in pixels
-        permanent=False,  # The default is False, in which case you can remove the tooltip by clicking on it. direction='bottom', # Default is 'auto'
+        permanent=False,  # The default is False, in which case you can remove the tooltip by clicking anywhere on the map. direction='bottom', # Default is 'auto'
     )